A Vision for Trustworthy, Fair, and Efficient Socio-Technical Control using Karma Economies: Pillars of Trustworthy, Fair, and Efficient Socio-Technical Control

 \end{mdframed} In~\eqref{eq:Nash-welfare}, $\bm{\chi} \in \Delta(\X^T)$ denotes a probabilistic allocation over all times $t \in \T$, $\bar r_i\left(\bm{\chi}\right)$ is the expected average reward of user $i \in \N$ under $\bm{\chi}$, and $\bm{\chi^0} \in \Delta(\X^T)$ is a \emph{benchmark or status-quo allocation} in which all users are worst-off.
-The importance of this benchmark is discussed in what follows.
-In the running example of allocating priority lanes, the benchmark could be that no control measure is introduced, i.e., all lanes are general purpose.
+In the running example of allocating priority lanes, the benchmark could be that no control measure is introduced, i.e., all lanes are general purpose, cf. Example~\ref{ex:running-example-full}.
 Finally, $\bm{w} = \left(w_i\right)_{i \in \N} \in \Real_{>0}^n$ denote exogenous user-specific priority weights or \emph{access rights}.
 Most commonly, $w_i = 1$ for all $i \in \N$ means that all users have equal rights; but there are cases in which unequal rights could be warranted, e.g., prioritizing emergency care givers over regular citizens in accessing fast lanes.

 Nash welfare is a classical social welfare function that has been portrayed to \emph{`strike a good trade-off between fairness and efficiency'}~\citep{caragiannis2019unreasonable,bertsimas2012efficiency}.
-This motivation can be misleading because `trading off' fairness and efficiency implicitly assumes interpersonal comparability.
+This motivation can be misleading because `trading off' fairness and efficiency implicitly assumes interpersonal comparability\footnote{Namely, the sum of rewards that is most commonly used to define efficiency, as well as most existing fairness measures (e.g., minimum reward, Gini index, etc.), assume interpersonal comparability.}.
 In what follows, we argue that Nash welfare \emph{jointly encodes fairness and efficiency}, rather than trades off between the two.

 \begin{mdframed} \paragraph{\textbf{The case for Nash welfare from social choice theory}} Parallel to studying the possibilities and impossibilities of designing allocation rules ala Theorems~\ref{thm:static-impossibility}--\ref{thm:dynamic-possibility}, social choice theory investigates how to meaningfully aggregate individual preferences into \emph{social welfare functions}~\citep{roberts1980interpersonal}.
 Examples of social welfare functions are the utilitarian sum of rewards, the egalitarian minimum reward, and Nash welfare. \cite{shilov2025welfare} provides a comprehensive overview of results in this space tailored to a control audience, and we provide an informal summary of the basic elements here.
 The choice of social welfare function is guided by the following set of basic properties or axioms that the function should satisfy: